WebAssembly/tool-conventions/Linking.md

 - `0x20 / WASM_SYM_EXPORTED` - The symbol is intended to be exported from the
   wasm module to the host environment.
 This differs from the visibility flags in that it effects the static linker.
+- `0x40 / WASM_SYMBOL_EXPLICIT_NAME` - This means that symbol has an explicit
+  name that may differ from the name of the import.
+This can be used to import a given symbol by a different name.

 For `WASM_COMDAT_INFO` the following fields are present in the
 subsection: